emilhovad/bane/README.md

 ##############################################
-Here it is for the train images
+Here it is for training the banedk images

 Train "train image" dataset